Relieves hot flashes and lowers your risk of osteoporosis.

 - HeadacheHeadache5% for Climara Pro patch vs.0% for placebo

-What to expect when you start Climara Pro (Estradiol / Levonorgestrel Patch)Skip what to expect section.
+What to expect when you take Climara Pro (Estradiol / Levonorgestrel Patch)Skip what to expect section.
 Skip to Risks & Warnings section.

 - Remove the patch by tearing the package by hand and not with scissors.
 Never cut the patch.